National Council for the Training of Journalists Diploma in Journalism

-To secure your place on all courses a deposit of £500 is required.
+To secure your place on all courses a non-refundable deposit of £500 is required.

 Brighton Journalist Works offers a number of ways to support students with their fees:

 The early payment discount is applicable if the full course balance is paid within a month of the place being offered.

 Otherwise the course fee reverts to the full amount given above.

 Please note that the early payment discount is not valid if your application is less than four weeks before the intended start date of your course.

 Both our fast-track and part-time courses are registered with the Skills Funding Agency, so you can apply for PCDL, a government-sponsored loan, to pay for 80 per cent of your course plus living expenses.